NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``heat_pump_backup_heating_capacity``
      - false
      - Btu/hr
-     - Double
+     - String
-     -
+     - auto
      - The backup output heating capacity of the heat pump.
-If not provided, the OS-HPXML autosized default (see `Backup <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#backup>`_) is used.
 Only applies if Backup Type is 'integrated'.
+If auto or not provided, the OS-HPXML default (see `Backup <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#backup>`_) is used.
    * - ``heat_pump_backup_heating_lockout_temp``
      - false
      - F
-     - Double
+     - String
      - auto
      - The temperature above which the heat pump backup system is disabled.
 If both this and Compressor Lockout Temperature are provided and use the same value, it essentially defines a switchover temperature (for, e.g., a dual-fuel heat pump).
 Applies for both Backup Type of 'integrated' and 'separate'.
-If not provided, the OS-HPXML default (see `Backup <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#backup>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Backup <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#backup>`_) is used.
    * - ``heat_pump_sizing_methodology``
      - false
      -
      - Choice
      - auto, ACCA, HERS, MaxLoad
      - The auto-sizing methodology to use when the heat pump capacity is not provided.
-If not provided, the OS-HPXML default (see `HPXML HVAC Sizing Control <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-sizing-control>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML HVAC Sizing Control <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-sizing-control>`_) is used.
    * - ``heat_pump_backup_sizing_methodology``
      - false
      -
      - Choice
      - auto, emergency, supplemental
      - The auto-sizing methodology to use when the heat pump backup capacity is not provided.
-If not provided, the OS-HPXML default (see `HPXML HVAC Sizing Control <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-sizing-control>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML HVAC Sizing Control <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-sizing-control>`_) is used.
    * - ``heat_pump_is_ducted``
      - false
      -